srinath-96/srinath-96.github.io/_projects/(3) NLP to SQL Agentic Tool.md

 5. The visualization agent determines and generates the most appropriate visualization
 6. Results are displayed to the user in an intuitive format

+## GitHub Repository
+View the source code and documentation on [GitHub](https://github.com/srinath-96/Text-to-SQL-using-AI-Agents).

 ## Project Timeline
 March 2025 - Present